YashKalia/Testing-PacMan/assignment-docs/assignment-2-report.md

  #### Exercise 7

+ #### Exercise 9

+ We see "Thread.sleep(500L)" in the smokeTest which make the test flaky, because it is possible that we have to wait more than "500L" such that what is waited for is actually done executing.
+ A solution for this can be to constantly check if the action we're waiting for is done.
+ Other causes for flakiness are :
+ 1. tests that are too large (uses much memory) (solved by making tests use less memory when possible)
+ 2. when tests have  to be executed in certain order to pass (solved by making test independent and isolated)
+ 3. tests are usually flaky because incorrect assumptions about the ordering of operations being performed by different threads
+  (solved by enforcing certain orders instead of assuming)

  #### Exercise 14
  After we have change the PointCalculator of the game we have noticed the following strange behaviour of the game :
  1. After some time playing the game we have noticed the following runtime exception in the terminal : "Relax!
 You found one of the solutions!".